Towards Healthcare

 Segmental Insights

-By product type, the red blood cells (RBCs) segment dominated the blood product market and is estimated to grow at the fastest rate during the forecast period.
-The blood component that is transfused most frequently is red blood cells.
+By product type, the red blood cells (RBCs) segment dominated the market and is estimated to grow at the fastest rate during the forecast period.
+This segment dominated because the blood component that is transfused most frequently is red blood cells.
 Individuals who suffer from acute blood loss due to trauma or chronic anemia brought on by renal failure or gastrointestinal bleeding benefit the most from obtaining red blood cells.

 By end-use, the blood station segment held the largest share of the market.
 The segment is dominating due to the growing number of blood stations worldwide.
 These stations have made blood collection, storage, and transfer easy.
 A large population visits blood stations for donation, and the collected blood is further transferred to hospitals, ambulatory centers, and clinics.